Derbyshire Countryside.jpg

 In order to transfer to us, you will need to:

-• Be serving (or have served) with a Home Office force.
-Officers from non-Home Office forces will be considered on a case-by-case basis.
-Officers wishing to transfer must have completed their probationary period and currently employed at a national force.
+• Be serving with a Home Office force.
+Officers wanting to transfer must have completed their probationary period and currently employed at a national force

 • hold a full manual driving licence.